 Membership in the RA is extended to all residents.
-The structure and purpose of the association are contained in these bylaws.
+These bylaws outline the structure and purpose of the association.
 Residents are encouraged to become involved in the Morehouse School of Medicine Resident Association and to use it as a vehicle for communication regarding direct involvement in policy-making, institutional administration, and interdepartmental coordination.